-Many have been thrown into a strange world of doing their best to stay out of the stores and away from crowds.
-They’re trying to figure out how to provide things for themselves that they used to be able to buy.
-Sometimes such a drastic change can be frightening.
+So many are now practicing voluntary simplicity.
+They’re trying to do more things themselves.
+And many are trying to figure out how to provide things for themselves that they used to be able to buy.
+Sometimes such a drastic change can be overwhelming.

 RancherMan & I are able to live & work right here in a place we love.
 We hated city life, long commutes, office politics and the daily grind.
 But now living this life in the country means we need to be extra mindful of our financial resources.